HoyongJeong/GEM-Slow-Control/README.md

 The scripts were used for GEM detector beam test experiment.

 ## HV supplier
 PNC 6000 - 10

+Not sure it works with another PNC series

 ## Motor
 ### Available for